 So, if you are wondering whether blue French bulldogs are a healthy dog breed… the answer is no!
 Blue French bulldog’s facial features are muzzled in which makes their breathing and oxygen intake challenging all of their lifespans.

 Paired with common health problems like: =>Skinfold dermatitis.=>Diarrhea.=>Conjunctivitis (pink eye)=>Ear infections.=>Long nailsYou shouldn’t be surprised why many pet owners regard them as not an overly health dog breed.

 Now, knowing all you know about the Blue French Bulldog Health Issues there is no other way to avoid the unfortunate events where you have to rash your pet to a near-by vet with lethargy issues after a walk in the park.

-The great news is that the blue French Bulldogs breed often lead a good quality life regardless of them being prone to a wide array of some serious health conditions.
+The great news is that the blue French Bulldogs breed often lead a good quality life regardless of being prone to a wide array of serious health conditions.

 So, if Blue French Bulldogs dazzle you with their charming fawn colors and blue eyes, do not overlook how much they also suffer from additional health issues on top of all that we have mentioned here.

 French Bulldogs are distinctly bat-like looking small dog breed that stands at a height of 11 to 13 inches in height.
 They have noticeable erect ears,a wide socket goblet eyes that look like an over-fit to the eye sockets and usually weighs just under 28 lbs

 With their rare fawn and blue tan colored smooth coat, they are a charming breed to look at.

 Blue French bulldogs also have impeccable blue-eyes paired with an extremely short muzzled face built into their sturdy body frame.